 The remarkable story of the Pilgrim Fathers began amid the flat, dull lowlands that straddle the borders of Nottinghamshire, Yorkshire and Lincolnshire.
 The tale is a complex one, and it takes us from these counties to Holland, thence to Southampton and Plymouth, and finally to the hazardous coast of New England.

 Babworth is a tiny village just west of Retford, but is as good a place to start as any.
-Details of the early life of Richard Clifton (1553-1616) are obscure, but it is known that he was inducted as vicar of All Saints Church on 11th July 1586.
+Details of the early life of Richard Clifton (1553-1616) are vague, but it is known that he was inducted as vicar of All Saints Church on 11th July 1586.
 At Scrooby, a few miles to the north, lived William Brewster (1566-1644), a man of some status and position, who was Master of the Post.
 Austerfield, just across the border in Yorkshire, was the home of William Bradford (1589-1657).
 These were three key players in a drama that would change the history of the world.

 All Saints Church (DN22 8EP) lies hidden behind trees up a narrow lane but its part in the Pilgrims' story has not been forgotten.
 A plaque in the porch records the main events and one of the church bells is dedicated to Clifton's memory.
-Among Clifton's congregation were Brewster and the youthful William Bradford, who at the age of twelve or thirteen would walk about twelve miles from Austerfield to church each Sunday.
+Among Clifton's congregation were Brewster and the youthful William Bradford, who at the age of twelve or thirteen would walk the twelve miles from Austerfield to church each Sunday.
 There are various mementoes in the church, including a wooden model of the Mayflower, built by the inmates of a local prison, when a former vicar also served as the prison chaplain.
 An oil painting on the north wall shows soberly dressed puritans making their way to church through a wooded landscape.
 Clifton's rectory was the large, white multi-gabled manor house between the road and the church, now called Haygarth House and privately owned.